macroecolab/macroecolab.github.io/_posts/2024-10-01-Suzuki_JSPS_fellowship.md

 ---

 First-year PhD student Hiromichi Suzuki has been selected for a JSPS Fellowship (DC2).
+This replaces his JST fellowship.
+What a stellar student!
 Congratulations!